 A fully remodeled bathroom is one of the most desired of all home remodeling projects and is also one that can do the most to add real estate value to your home.
-By some estimates, a new bathroom can pay for itself by adding real estate value that is at least equal to the cost of remodeling.
-A luxury bathroom can cause potential buyers to enter bidding wars for home, while the same residence with a tired, old bathroom might languish on the market without so much as a single bid.
+By some estimates, a new bathroom can almost pay for itself by adding real estate value that is around 60% of the cost of remodeling.
+A luxury bathroom can cause potential buyers to enter bidding wars for a home, while the same residence with a tired, old bathroom might languish on the market without so much as a single bid.

 Bathroom remodels are also one of the hardest of all remodeling projects for which to estimate costs, since there are so many variables at work and because the materials are available in such a wide range of quality.
 When you can spend as little as $100 on a new toilet or as much as $10,000, is it any wonder that remodeling costs can vary enormously?